aloisdeniel/flutter_staggered_animation/README.md

 I love how free you are with Flutter animations, but it becomes a real mess as soon as you have multiple coordinated animations.

-I ended with a solution that makes it easier to declare such staggered animations, but based on indexes.
+I ended with a solution that makes easier to declare such staggered animations, based on indexes.

 # Stagger